oatlog/oatlog/doc/report/main.typ

-The function `Theory::new()` initializes the theory, including initializing global variables and executing various egglog commands hard-coded in the theory definition, but neither of these are present in @fig_impl_codegen_theory.
+The function `Theory::new()` initializes the theory, including initializing global variables and executing various egglog commands hard-coded in the theory definition, but neither of these are present in egglog program in @fig_impl_codegen_theory.
 The theory will be interacted with by interleaving calls to `step` with insertions and queries whose helper functions are not depicted in the listing.

 Equality saturation involves repeatedly calling `step`.
-When doing this, `apply_rules` performs relational e-matching by reading from the various `new`/`fd_index_`/`nofd_index_` indexes, with rewrite rule actions creating e-classes in the union-find, merging e-classes and push pending insertions to `delta`.
+When doing this, `apply_rules` performs relational e-matching by reading from the various `new`/`fd_index_`/`nofd_index_` indexes, with rewrite rule actions creating e-classes in the union-find, merging e-classes and pushing pending insertions to `delta`.
 The function `canonicalize` applies the pending insertions, then resolves functional dependencies within every relation to a fixed point.